Ayumikagi/multitool/README.md

    - MAKE EVERYTHING UPPERCASE
    - make everything lowercase

+## Converter
+  - Convert weight from kg to lbs or vice versa
+  - Convert length (any metric unit) to other metric units, and imperial units
+  - Convert temperature to a different scale from Celsius, Fahrenheit or Kelvin

 ## Changelog

+### 1.1.0
+  - New function: Conversion: Convert weight, length or temperature
+  - Ability to return to previous menus and skip executed functions
+  - Yet another code polish

 ### 1.0.2
   - Floor and celing value added to calculator